junyanz/MCILBoost/README.md

 ## Output Format
-* Note: You can use MATLAB function "ReadResult.m" to load the MATLAB data from the result file.
+* Note: You can use Matlab function "ReadResult.m" to load the Matlab data from the result file.
 * Description:
 The software outputs four kinds of predictions (see more details in the paper):
   - overall bag-level prediction p_i (the probability of the bag x_i being positive bag)